orient-man/dotnetcore-microservices-with-fsharp/README.md

 Hello fellow dev!
 Are you ready to leave your comfort zone?
 Are your ready to:

-* Leave Visual Studio behind?
+* Leave Visual Studio behind
-* Embrace command line?
+* Embrace command line
-* Use open source tools instead of Microsoft blessed ones?
+* Use open source tools instead of Microsoft blessed ones
-* Try new language (F#)?
+* Try new language (F#)

 If you answered yes then follow me! :)

 ## Setup

-What you need to start?
+What you need to start:

 * Windows, Mac or Linux
 * [.NET Core SDK 1.1](https://www.microsoft.com/net/download/core)